tier2-reproducibility/reproducibility/README.md

       - 2: Good ReadMe
    3. *Type:*
       - 0: Tool/Package
-      - 1: Repository
+      - 1: Repository (data AND code)
-      - 2: Data (only data is available)
+      - 2: Data (ONLY data is available)
       - 3: Demonstration (photos, videos, supplementary materials available)
-      - 4: Code (only code available, no data)
+      - 4: Code (ONLY code available, no data)
-      - 5: No Code and No Data
+      - 5: No Code and No Data (empty repo)
    4. *Available:*
       - -1: N/A
       - 0: School Website